-Figure 4 Mechanical Efficiency contour plots against Rem* and W0 at Vr0 = 0.05, with (a) 0.1, (b) 0.2, (c) 0.3 and (d) 0.4 radius ratio.

-With all things considered, table 2 outlines the initial design parameters set for simulation purposes.
+With all things considered, Table 1 outlines the initial design parameters set for simulation purposes whereas Figure 3 displays the turbine layout using SolidWorks.
 Mass flow rate was kept at 1kg/s which was well within the upper limit of allowable flow rate in university’s laboratory settings.

 Table 1 Initial design parameters and values.